bridgecrewio/checkov/docs/4.Integrations/OpenAI.md

 Check: CKV_AWS_16: "Ensure all data stored in the RDS is securely encrypted at rest"
 	FAILED for resource: aws_db_instance.pass
 	Severity: MEDIUM
-	Details: The following text is AI generated therefore treat with caution.
+	Details: The following text is AI generated and should be treated as a suggestion.

 	         The given code creates an AWS RDS instance with MySQL engine version 5.7, with a 10GB allocated storage, and a retention period of 7 days.
 	         However, it does not specify any encryption settings for the RDS instance, which violates the checkov policy 'Ensure all data stored in the RDS is securely encrypted at rest'.